NixOS/nix/doc/manual/src/release-notes/rl-2.23.md

   [`debugger-on-warn`](@docroot@/command-ref/conf-file.md#conf-debugger-on-warn) and
   [`abort-on-warn`](@docroot@/command-ref/conf-file.md#conf-abort-on-warn).

-- Show all FOD errors with `nix build --keep-going`
+- Make `nix build --keep-going` consistent with `nix-build --keep-going`

-  `nix build --keep-going` now behaves consistently with `nix-build --keep-going`.
-This means that if e.g. multiple FODs fail to build, all hash mismatches are displayed.
+  This means that if e.g. multiple fixed-output derivations fail to build, all hash mismatches are displayed.

 - Modify `nix derivation {add,show}` JSON format [#9866](https://github.com/NixOS/nix/issues/9866) [#10722](https://github.com/NixOS/nix/pull/10722)

   The JSON format for derivations has been slightly revised to better conform to our [JSON guidelines](@docroot@contributing/cli-guideline#returning-future-proof-json).
-  In particular, the hash algorithm and content addressing method of content-addresed derivation outputs is now separated into two fields `hashAlgo` and `method`, rather than one field with an arcane `:`-separated format.
+  In particular, the hash algorithm and content addressing method of content-addresed derivation outputs are now separated into two fields `hashAlgo` and `method`, rather than one field with an arcane `:`-separated format.

   This JSON format is only used by the experimental `nix derivation` family of commands, at this time.